 Why Copenhagen Makes Sustainability Look Easy

-The culture was most surprising to them.
+The culture was most surprising to her.
 Sixty-two percent of Copenhageners commute by bike to work or school.
-The city makes it easy, with hundreds of miles of dedicated bike routes and transport that complements cycling perfectly.
-Houses are built in a way so solar panels can be installed and low-energy windows.
+The city makes it easy, with hundreds of miles of dedicated bike routes and transport that complement cycling perfectly.
+Houses are built in a way so solar panels and low-energy windows can be installed.
 Even mundane routines include this mindset.
-Trash was sorted into eight types in their apartment rental, which seemed intimidating at first but eventually became second nature.
-Children are taught climate responsibility from school lunch.
+Trash is sorted into eight types in their apartment rental, which seemed intimidating at first but eventually became second nature.
+Children are taught climate responsibility in school.
 Neighbors and families treat these habits not as chores, but as integral to ordinary life.
+The Danish hygge, which gave a sense of comfort and togetherness, held her journey together.

-The Danish hygge, which can only be described as a sense of comfort and togetherness, held the journey together.
-Sustainability here was not so much a list of commandments but a kind of creating spaces wherein human beings may live in good company.
+She taught us that sustainability in Copenhagen was not so much a list of commandments but a kind of creating spaces where human beings may live in good company.
+Someday, I wish to see this dream sustainable city.

 Sources: